celty0171/nlp/README.md

 - Please use python 3.10 to run the code.
 - CUDA is used automatically if available.
 - Best checkpoint is saved under `outputs/best_model_task1`.
+- You may need to manually install PyTorch using pip.